endurantgames/cosmiclegends/src/skills.md

     - Roll [Hacker]{.mystery}   to access a machine without detection.

     - **Edge Success:**
-      You leave traces of your presence.
+      - You leave traces of your presence.
-      You'll get immediately disconnected after this task.
+      - You'll get immediately disconnected after this task.
-      Your computer could get counter-hacked.
+      - Your computer could get counter-hacked.
+      - Your computer breaks.
+Between the end of the current Crisis and the next Crisis Countdown, you automatically get it fixed.
+Until then, you can't use it in a Hacker skill roll.
-      It takes much more time than you thought it would.
+      - It takes much more time than you thought it would.
-      Lose 1 Health or 1 Might.
+      - Lose 1 Health or 1 Might.

 Historian
 :   You understand archaeology and are an authority on items and locations